Xu-repository/MF-GLFGCN/README.md

 | 5 | -19.257 | -292.719 | 1823.502 | -31.681 | -477.564 | 1806.558  |
 | 6 | -18.434 | -296.251 | 1819.715 | -28.079 | -481.906 |  1804.226 |

-Each row represents a frame of skeleton data, Each of the three columns represents a joint with 3D coordinates in millimeters.
+Each row represents a frame of skeleton data, Each of the three columns represents a joint with 3D coordinates(x, y and z axis) in millimeters.
-See the link for a detailed skeleton introduction.[body-joints](https://learn.microsoft.com/en-us/previous-versions/azure/kinect-dk/body-joints )
+See the link for a detailed skeleton data introduction.[body-joints](https://learn.microsoft.com/en-us/previous-versions/azure/kinect-dk/body-joints )

 ## The framework of the Multi-Stream Global-Local Fusion Graph Convolutional Network (MS-GLFGCN):
 ![image](https://github.com/Xu-repository/MF-GLFGCN/blob/master/img/model.png)